aws/aws-connected-device-framework/source/packages/services/assetlibraryhistory/infrastructure/README.md

-# Deploying the Asset Library History service
+# Deploying the Asset Library History module

 ## Pre-Requisities

 - Create an S3 bucket to publish CloudFormation artifacts to
-- As this subscribes to MQTT topics published by the Asset Library service, deploy this before the Asset Library
+- As this subscribes to MQTT topics published by the Asset Library module, deploy this before the Asset Library

 ## Deployment Steps